Mentoring

 Both parties must treat the other with respect.
 The mentor will respond to the mentee’s needs and agenda, not their own, and the mentee will respect the boundaries of the relationship and the time the mentor is giving.
 Neither party will intrude on matters the other wishes to keep private.

 Both parties must respect the confidential nature of the relationship.
-In particular, business and personal information that is shared cannot be used for personal gain and if a conflict of interest arises all confidential material must be returned immediately.
+In particular, business and personal information that is shared cannot be used for personal gain.

 The mentee must take ownership of the process and the outcomes and the mentor should empower the mentee to do so.
 Both parties must consider and respect the boundaries of the relationship.